*New Update 7/23/2018: I published a blog post about how to fix the instagram shadow ban. My account is not banned any more.

 There are certain shadow ban tester websites that claim to find out if you are shadowbanned or not but I personally wouldn’t rely on those.

 So how did I in fact find out that I am shadow banned?
 If I click on one of my added hashtags in the picture that is supposed to be banned, I still see my picture under “newest posts”.
 Also, if I look up the hashtag in the search (without clicking on the hashtag directly), it will show me my picture.
-But, if you log in to another account which is not following you or ask a friend to unfollow you and check, you/they won’t see the picture under the hashtag.
+But, if you sign out from your account or sign in with another account, which is not following you or ask a friend to unfollow you and check, you/they won’t see the picture under the hashtag.
 By the way, if you want to test, use a hashtag that is not used a lot or make one up to find your picture easier.

 As you can see in the picture above, on the left you can still see my two most recent pictures, the veggie bowl and the banana bread if searching under the hashtag #lilvienna when logged into my account @lilvienna.
-On the right, you’ll notice that the these two pictures are missing if logged into a friend’s account who is not following me.
+On the right, you’ll notice that the these two pictures are missing if signed in with a friend’s account who is not following me (or simply sign out from your account).
 Not one of my hashtags is being displayed to the public.

 My experience with the shadow ban